-Plant-based dairy: The industry is crowded with a number of companies producing plant-based dairy alternatives using soy, almond, coconut, and oats.
+Plant-based dairy: All incumbents in the plant-based dairy space have released in-house developed products into the market using their R&D capabilities and industry expertise.
 Most companies have turned to almond milk as the main protein source for their plant-based dairy products, pivoting from the initial industry favorite of soy milk.
-In recent years oat milk has gained traction in the market due to the similar taste and texture to cow’s milk.
+In recent years, oat milk has gained traction in the market due to its similar taste and texture to cow’s milk.

 Direct investments and partnerships are two widely used strategies by large CPG companies to expand their presence in the plant-based dairy space.
 Danone leads in this area with the most investments and several M&As.
 The collaboration between Kraft Heinz and NotCo stands out as a significant partnership that has emerged recently within the sector.